-When it comes to smart homes devices, for example, this increase in speed help to reduce lag and improve the overall speed in which connected devices send and receive data and notifications.
+When it comes to smart home devices, for example, this increase in speed helps to reduce lag and improve the overall speed at which connected devices send and receive data and notifications.

 Besides smart home devices, nearly all IoT devices will benefit from greater speeds including those with healthcare and industry applications.

 Greater Network Reliability

 In addition to the increase in speed, 5G networks will operate more reliably creating more stable connections.
 Having a reliable and stable network condition is extremely important for any IoT, but especially for connected devices like locks, security cameras, and other monitoring systems that depend on real-time updates.

 With the ability of a 5G network to handle more connected devices, consumers will benefit from greater reliability of their connected devices.

 The high-speed connectivity, very low latency, and greater coverage that will arrive with the next-generation network will be key for IoT devices.
 To take advantage of these improvements, manufacturers must first invest in building 5G-compatible devices.

 Manufactures must equally embrace quality assurance testing to ensure their new devices and software function and perform as intended across a variety of conditions.
 If not, many new devices will flop as a result of bugs that will reduce the potential gains that 5G has to offer.